From Membership-Privacy Leakage to Quantum Machine Unlearning: QUANTUM MACHINE UNLEARNING

-To achieve efficient and controlled unlearning method, QMU introduces Fisher-guided relative gradient ascent method, which combines Fisher information's sensitivity identification with gradient ascent's targeted optimization to selectively perturb critical parameters for effective sample influence removal.
-The approach involves three steps: (a) computing FIM $F(D_u)$ and $F(D_r)$ for unlearned data $D_u$ and retained data $D_r$, like Eq.(\ref{fisher}); (b) identifying parameters with relative importance of $D_u$ and $D_r$; and (c) applying selective gradient ascent where insignificant parameters are either not updated or updated based on an importance factor, with this work focusing on the masking strategy for computationally efficient precision unlearning.
+To achieve an efficient and highly controlled unlearning method, QMU provides the Relative Gradient Ascent (RGA) method.
+This approach combines the precision of Fisher information's sensitivity identification with the power of gradient ascent's targeted optimization.
+RGA selectively perturbs only the critical model parameters, allowing for the effective removal of specified sample influence with minimal side effects.
+The approach involves three steps: (1) computing FIM $F(D_u)$ and $F(D_r)$ for unlearned data $D_u$ and retained data $D_r$, like Eq.(\ref{fisher}); (2) identifying parameters with relative importance of $D_u$ and $D_r$; and (3) applying selective GA where insignificant parameters are either not updated or updated based on an importance factor, with this work focusing on the masking strategy for computationally efficient precision unlearning.
 Here, we introduce the first method, as shown in Eq.(\ref{hy}).

-where, $\theta_i$ is the index $i$ of $\theta$.
+where $\theta_i$ is the index $i$ of $\theta$.
 By performing gradient ascent along the direction of relatively important parameters, this method aims to maximize the unlearning effect at minimal cost while avoiding the degradation of the model's fit to the retained data.

-\subsection{Evaluation metrics for quantum machine unlearning}
+\subsubsection{Evaluation metrics for quantum machine unlearning}

-To comprehensively evaluate the efficacy and practicality of the proposed quantum machine unlearning algorithm, we propose four evaluation metrics: (1) the prediction accuracy of unlearned samples ($Acc_U$), which measures the intensity of forgetting, with lower values indicating more complete unlearning; (2) the prediction accuracy of remaining samples ($Acc_R$), which evaluates the model's performance on the primary task; (3) the success rate of MIA, which reflects the model's defense capability against privacy attacks; (4) the training complexity of each method to assess the computational cost of their unlearning algorithms.
-This study establishes rigorous evaluation metrics for evaluating the validity of MU method.
+To comprehensively evaluate the efficacy and practicality of the proposed QMU framework, we propose a set of four rigorous evaluation metrics that establish a framework for assessing the validity of the QMU method.
+The first three metrics are designed to quantify the unlearning objective and effectiveness: (1) Prediction accuracy of unlearned samples ($Acc_U$): This metric directly measures the intensity of forgetting, where lower values indicate more complete unlearning of the specified data.
+(2) Prediction accuracy of remaining samples ($Acc_R$): This evaluates the model's performance on the primary machine learning task, ensuring utility is maintained on the retained dataset.
+(3) MIA success rate: This reflects the model's defense capability by quantifying its robustness against privacy attacks.
+(4) Computational cost: The measured wall-clock time (in seconds) to assess the computational cost of their unlearning algorithms.
+By focusing on these four metrics, we simultaneously assess the model's success in achieving the core unlearning goals and its practicality in terms of computational resources.